The Intent-Led Pipeline System for Tech Vendors

 Subject: IT response times

 We reviewed 40 SME IT contracts last year.
-Average real-world response time was closer to 9 hours.
-That's half a working day where someone's sitting idle or trying to fix it themselves.
+Average real response time was 9 hours.
+That's half a working day where someone's sitting idle.

-One client came to us after their entire office was offline for 11 hours.
+One client came to us after their office was offline for 11 hours.
 Previous MSP took 6 hours to respond, another 5 to fix it.
-Cost them about £15k in lost productivity.
+Cost them £15k in lost productivity.

 We do free IT health checks.
-Takes about an hour on-site.
+Takes an hour on-site.
 We'll tell you what's vulnerable and what's fine.
-No obligation after that.
 Worth a look?

 Copyright Struan.ai Ltd 2026